 Follow these steps:

-- Under your photo, click “Settings & Privacy.”
+- Under your photo in the upper right, click “Settings & Privacy.”

 - Then click “Manage active status” to make sure your connections can see when you are online.